 The Oral Examination is a closed meeting with only the student candidate, chair and committee members present.
-Typically the hearing is scheduled for one hour.
+Typically the hearing is scheduled for one hour at minimum and scheduling the meeting for 11⁄2 hours is suggested.

 The procedure is as follows: Once everyone has gathered, the chair asks the candidate to leave the room for a brief period of time.
 In private, the chair converses with committee members regarding their assessment of the student's performance on the Exam and if there are particular areas they want to explore with the student in the hearing.
 When the student returns, the committee begins the discussion with each committee member going in turn with his/her specific questions.
 Committee members are free to ask follow-up questions or ask the student to elaborate on any of the questions, not only the response to their own question.

 Note: It is allowable to have one, and only one, committee member participate long distance by way of teleconference phone call, Skype, or some other means of real time communication.
-Long distance participation should only be considered if there is no viable alternative to scheduling a hearing when all committee members can be co-present, as determined by the committee chair.
-The committee chair, however, must be physically present at the hearing.
+Long distance participation should only be considered if there is no viable alternative to scheduling a hearing when all committee members can be present, as determined by the committee chair, university policy or health considerations.
+The committee chair may also participate electronically if conditions warrant a remote meeting.
+However, when possible and when safe to do so, it is preferable that the Oral Hearing be conducted with all Committee members and student candidate meeting face to face, physically present at the hearing.